imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/README.md

 # Upload file API

 ImageKit.io allows you to upload a file (image and non-image) via API.

+<b>API v1</b>

 Based on your requirement, you can either:

 1. [Upload file from a server](server-side-file-upload.md) using private API key-based authentication, or
 2. [Upload file from client-side](client-side-file-upload.md) (in Javascript, or Android or iPhone app) using signature-based authentication.

 Both methods use the same endpoint, but there is a slight change in the request bodies.

+<b>API v2</b>

+[File upload from client-side (secure)](secure-client-side-file-upload.md) (in Javascript or any client side application) using JSON Web Token authentication.

 {% hint style="info" %}
 **File size limit**\